-Gone are the days of sending newsletter from your free gmail account.
-If you want to be compliance with spam laws, you really need a service that allows your newsletter subscribers to opt in . . . and opt out . . . in just a few clicks.
+Gone are the days of sending newsletters from your free Gmail account.
+If you want to be compliant with spam laws, you really need a service that allows your newsletter subscribers to opt-in . . . and opt-out . . . in just a few clicks.

 Why do you need an artist newsletter?